EilaFleuret/PetAdoptionApp/Readme.md

   <p align="center">
     This a reupload of a 2021 group project.

 I only worked on the landing page, adoption match commonents, and the get match commands.
+I tried to remove personal info, so parts may not work as intended.

 The application was built as a solution to try and help shelter animals get adopted.

   </p>